jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 with each other and are isolated.
 They have independent frontends and backends.
 In other words, no chatting between monoliths.
-They just stand there silent and ominous.
+They just stand there [silent and ominous](https://www.youtube.com/watch?v=cHWs3c3YNs4).
-Like in the movie:

-<iframe width="100%" height="400px" src="https://www.youtube.com/embed/cHWs3c3YNs4" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I feel this approach falls inline with the [monlith first](https://martinfowler.com/bliki/MonolithFirst.html) approach, but rather then a single monolith I can deploy many